future-proof-tn/randev-guide/docs/staff-guide/index.md

 The calendar is an important feature that facilitates time organisation for the staff members.

-To check your calendar you need to open the Randev application,
+To check your calendar you need to

+- Open the Randev application,

-click on the drop down menu icon,
+- Click on the drop down menu icon,

-click on agenda
+- Click on agenda

-click on my work schedule.
+- Click on my work schedule.

 <p align="center"><img src=./img/calendar.png><p>

-## Sharing store with clients

-You can always share your store with your clients via link or via QR code so what are you waiting for?

-### Via link

-### Via QR code